teja-mannepalli/Certainty-based-Reduced-Sparse-Solution-CARSS-v1/README.md

 % J_CARSS - The CARSS estimate having the certainty of each source.
 % Kr, J_carss - Reduced K and J_CARSS to only non-zeros for stage-II.
 % IndDsr, diposr - The above-reduced sources locations for stage-II.
-% J_mne - The solution using the reduced variables above.
-As an example,
-%         minimum norm estimate (Hamalainen et al.,1993) is used in stage-II.
 %
 % % % % % % For any details, please refer
 % Mannepalli, Teja, and Aurobinda Routray.
 "Certainty-Based Reduced Sparse